pyyupsk/chunker-cli/README.md

 ---

-Enjoy splitting and merging your files with `chunker-cli`! 🚀
+Split and merge files at lightning speed with `chunker-cli`! ⚡